HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Experimental Details

 \item {\bf MoPE} \cite{tang-etal-2024-mope} proposes a Mixture of Prefix Experts to connect similar slots across different domains, improving transfer performance in unseen domains.
 It addresses domain transferring and partial prediction problems in zero-shot DST.

-\item {\bf FnCTOD} \cite{li2024large} improves zero-shot DST through function calling with LLMs, allowing adaptation to diverse domains without extensive data or tuning.
+\item {\bf FnCTOD} \cite{li2024large} improves zero-shot DST by calling functions with LLMs, allowing adaptation to diverse domains without extensive data or tuning.
 It achieves state-of-the-art performance with both open-source and proprietary LLMs, significantly boosting ChatGPT and GPT-4 results.

-\item {\bf Multi-User} \cite{song2025multiuser} assesses LLMs in multi-user DST by extending datasets with second-user utterances generated via speech act theory.
+\item {\bf Multi-User} \cite{song2025multiuser} evaluates LLMs in multi-user DST by extending datasets with second-user utterances generated via speech act theory.
 For a fair comparison, the experimental setup was configured using single-user data to evaluate the performance of LLMs in single-user dialog state tracking. \end{itemize}